What is Edging?

-As with most things involving our bodies, going solo and exploring is the best way to start edging.
+As with most things involving our bodies, going solo and exploring edging with toys is the best way to start.
 So get in there, use a hand mirror, touch different parts of your body—your vulva, your penis, your perineum, your anus, your clitoris—experiment with it all.

 Edging for penis-owners: